DefangLabs/defang-docs/docs/concepts/authentication.md

 ---
 sidebar_position: 200
-title: Authenticating
+title: Authentication
-description: Authenticate with Defang.
+description: Authenticating with Defang.
 ---

-# Authenticating
+# Authenticating with Defang

 To do pretty much anything with Defang, you'll need to authenticate with the platform.
 You can do this by running the following command: